 While other password options, like biometrics, have tried to kill the password, they have, and will continue to fall short due to the various shortcomings of biology-based solutions.

 That’s why Dashlane is launching Project Mirror: Dashlane’s plan to kill the password in 2018 through a set of product innovations that make generating, typing, changing, and remembering passwords virtually obsolete.
 And easier than ever before – with automatic import and protection of your password portfolio.

 Project Mirror’s goal is to give you back control of your digital identity, so that your logins and all other digital identification data are safe, accessed only by you, and — the clincher — are entirely automated.

 Through project mirror, the Dashlane App will be the source for your digital identity — a mirror of sorts, reflecting the personal information and credentials that you use throughout the internet so that you don’t have to worry about it.

 This next phase of Dashlane will ensure automatic and secure on-demand access to all of your digital accounts.

 How Will We Kill the Password?

 At Dashlane, we’re constantly working to improve our core product, while putting significant emphasis on continued innovation.
-Since the early days of Password Changer and Inbox Scan, innovation has always been a part of Dashlane’s DNA.
+Since the early days of Password Changer, innovation has always been a part of Dashlane’s DNA.